Badger (band)

 Badger were a British rock band from the early 1970s.
-The band was founded by keyboardist Tony Kaye after he left Yes, along with bassist and vocalist David Foster.
+The band was founded by keyboardist Tony Kaye after he left Yes, along with bassist and singer David Foster.

 Background

 David Foster had been in the Warriors with Jon Anderson before Anderson co-founded Yes.
 Foster later worked with the band on their second album Time and a Word (1970).
 Kaye had worked on a solo project by Foster that was never released.

 The pair found drummer Roy Dyke, formerly of Ashton, Gardner and Dyke, and Dyke suggested guitarist and vocalist Brian Parrish formerly of Parrish & Gurvitz which later became Frampton's Camel (after Parrish left P&G) on guitar.
 The new band began rehearsing in September 1972 and signed to Atlantic Records.

 One Live Badger (1973)

 Badger's first release was the live album, One Live Badger, produced by Jon Anderson and Geoffrey Haslam, and was taken from a show opening for Yes at London's Rainbow Theatre.
 Five of the songs were co-written by the whole band, with a sixth by Parrish (initially written for Parrish & Gurvitz).
 The cover art was done by Roger Dean, the artist responsible for many of Yes's album covers, although Kaye left Yes before their partnership with Roger Dean.